Zinabuf/GCIM/README.md

 **DummyData.bed:** This is the PLINK binary format file, which includes genotype information.
 This follows the PLINK .bed file format.
 ## 1. Proposed direction.

- _<div align="justify">The **proposed direction** of causation refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
-Once the data has been properly prepared, begin by testing the causal direction based on the proposed direction of interest, that is, the direction specified by the researcher.</div>_
+ _<div align="justify">The **proposed direction** causal direction refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
+The data should be carefully prepared and evaluated to test the causal direction according to the researcher’s specified hypothesis of interest.</div>_

 ### 1.1..
 Discovery input files
 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, follow standard coding conventions: use **PLINK’s default coding (1 = Control, 2 = Case)** in the **discovery dataset**.

 **Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
 Please note that the file does not have column headings.
-To generate both the additive and interaction polygenic risk scores (PRS), we performed a **genome-wide environment interaction study (GWEIS)** using the GxEprs data framework.
-When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs framework.
-For reproducibility, the outcome data should be organized in a dedicated file, for example:
+To generate both the additive and interaction polygenic risk scores (PRS), we performed a **genome-wide environment interaction study (GWEIS)**.
+When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs input data format.
+Therefore, the file `Qphen_disc.txt` will have the following essential column:

 FID
 IID
-quantitative outcome
+Outcome

  ~~~
 FID   IID    Outcome